minoobeyzavi/Future-Projects/README.md

 6- Positive popularity vs. non-positive popularity and propagation of sentiment on social media

-7- My Project:
+7- The Finished Project:

-"Find a way to help everyone..." => Be the change I wish to see in the world => God wants us to learn => Ask/receive directions/miracles from God => The most valuable thing to do is to bare witness and to prove thhe existense of God; To learn about God and to teach others about God.
+"Find a way to help everyone..." => Be the change I wish to see in the world => God wants us to learn => Directly ask/receive directions/miracles from God => The most valuable thing to do is to bare witness to the existense of God and miracles.

 8- <a href="https://en.wikipedia.org/wiki/Cross-language_information_retrieval">Cross-language information retrieval</a>